How To Gray Rock Your Narcissist Husband, Spouse, or Friend

 Gray rocking is not suppressing your emotions.

-It is detaching yourself so much from the situation that their words stop making sense and therefore incapable of drawing any reaction.
+It is detaching yourself so much from the situation that their words stop making sense and are therefore incapable of drawing any reaction.

 Pull up interesting memories, let your mind wander to interesting places, or imagine funny things like they are donkeys who are braying incoherently.